 - Keep your pet away from other animals to minimize strenuous activity

-- No running, jumping, playing swimming, or other strenuous activity for 7 – 10 days (14 days for dogs who have been spayed) as this can cause sutures to reopen as well as expose the wound to debris, dirt and germs.
+- No running, jumping, playing, swimming, or other strenuous activity for 7 – 10 days (14 days for dogs who have been spayed) as this can cause sutures to reopen as well as expose the wound to debris, dirt and germs.
+This is a great time to practice quieter training techniques with your pet to keep them mentally busy.

 Food and Water